 Founded in 1973 by Moët & Chandon, Chandon California was the first wine estate to be established in the United States by a Champagne House.
-Located in Yountville, deep in the heart of Napa Valley – the signature region for US viticulture – the estate produces sparkling wines made following the champenois traditional method.
+Located in Yountville, deep in the heart of Napa Valley – the signature region for US viticulture – the estate produces sparkling wines made following the champenoise traditional method.
 Three grape varieties are used to produce these wines: chardonnay, pinot noir and pinot meunier.
 The grapes come from vineyards located in Mount Veeder, Yountville and Carneros, regions where vast temperature variations provide perfect conditions for grapes to take on complex flavors.
 The estate also produces a range of still wines from the three grape varieties traditionally used in the Champagne region.
-On the cutting edge of sustainable development and farming practices, Chandon California offers a unique wine discovery tour based on how wine is made and tasted, and also includes Etoile, its fine dining restaurant, which together make it one of the most visited destinations in Napa Valley.
+On the cutting edge of sustainable development and farming practices, Chandon California offers a unique wine discovery tour based on how wine is made and tasted, which makes it one of the most visited destinations in Napa Valley.

 The fine and elegant étoile is the sparkling wine that perfectly represents the style of Chandon California.
 It is produced by blending chardonnay, pinot noir and pinot meunier.
 These grapes come from the vineyards of Sonoma and Carneros counties, the coolest parts of Napa Valley, which give the wine a unique liveliness.